 Waiver of Filing Fee.

 An individual chapter 7 debtor who cannot afford to pay the filing fee either in full at the time of filing the petition, or in installments, may request a waiver of the fee.
 This request must be made on application to the Court using Official Form B103B (“Application to Have the Chapter 7 Filing Fee Waived”).
 The Court will determine whether the debtor qualifies for a waiver of the filing fee.
-A waiver of the filing fee may be granted only if the debtor demonstrates: (1) income less than 150% of the official poverty line applicable to the debtor’s family size, and (2) an inability to pay the filing fee in installments.
+A waiver of the filing fee may be granted only if the debtor demonstrates: (1) income less than 150% of the official poverty line applicable to the debtor’s family size, and (2) an inability to pay the filing fee, even in installments.
 See 28 U.S.C. § 1930(f); see also Fed.
 R. Bankr.
 P. 1006(c); Vt.
 LBR 5081-1(f) (regarding waiver of other fees).
-Official Form B103B is available on the Court’s website: http://www.vtb.uscourts.gov/.
+Official Form B103B is available on the Court’s website.

 Vt.
 LBR 1007-1.
 Lists, Schedules, Statements, and Other Required Documents; Time Limits.